Retention

 Tone: Warm, personal, no hard sell

 "Hey [Name], I noticed you canceled your [Product] account.
 I'm [Your Name], the founder.
 I'd love to understand what we could have done better.
-If you have 30 seconds, just reply with what didn't work — it genuinely helps us improve."
+If you have 30 seconds, just reply with what didn't work.
+It genuinely helps us improve."

 Why it works: It's personal and asks for feedback, not money.
 Many customers respond, and that opens a conversation.